rathorology/Machine-Learning-Models/Spam Classifier/README.md

+# Spam Classifier
-In this project I have made a classifier which predicts weather a email or text input is spam or not spam .
+* In this project I have made a classifier which predicts whether an given email or text input is spam or not.
-I have used dataset for training model from https://archive.ics.uci.edu/ml/datasets/spambase this UCI machine learning repository.
+* I have used dataset for training model from https://archive.ics.uci.edu/ml/datasets/spambase this UCI machine learning repository.
-The dataset contains different features and their respective outcomes for being spam or not .
+* The dataset contains different features and their respective outcomes for being spam or not .
-I have made a machine learning model by using algorithms namely Random Forest,Support Vector Machine,Naive Bayes.
+* Build a model by using algorithms namely Random Forest,Support Vector Machine,Naive Bayes.

-I have also cross validate the trained model to predict the model acuuracy and generated 93% accuracy by using Random Forest algorithm.
+### Classifiers and thier respective accuracy
+* Support vector machine classifier = 82.31%
+* Naive bayes classifier using Gaussian kernel = 81.52%
+* RandomForestClassifier = 93.04%